Azure/kafka-sink-azure-kusto/README.md

 This involves having the connector plugin jar in /usr/share/java of a Kafka Connect worker, reference to the same plugin path in connect-standalone.properties, and launching of the connector from command line.
-This is not scalable, not fault tolerant, and is not recommeded for production.
+This is not scalable, not fault tolerant, and is not recommended for production.

 ### 8.2.
 Distributed Kafka Connect deployment mode